ruskakimov/responsive-canvas/README.md

 3. It now works on any screen.

 ## What does it do?
-- Adapt canvas resolution to device screen resolution
+- Adapts to device resolution
-- Fit canvas to the viewport while preserving w:h ratio
+- Fits to viewport preserving w:h ratio
-- Center canvas on the viewport
+- Absolute center

 ## Getting started
 **HTML**